-Therefore, in tracing the origin the prohibition against scandalous mark, it is clear that the Australian law has moved away from a restriction against immoral marks and has narrowed its restriction to scandalous marks.
-Prof. Amanda Scardamaglia notes: "it is evident that the emphasis in Australia has certainly shifted over time, from a concern with morality to the current emphasis on marks that are deemed scandalous."77 The determination of what constitutes a scandalous mark is handled by the (Australian) Trade Marks Office as a matter of practice.78
+Therefore, it is clear that the Australian law has moved away from a restriction against immoral marks and has narrowed its restriction to scandalous marks.
+Prof. Amanda Scardamaglia notes: "it is evident that the emphasis in Australia has certainly shifted over time, from a concern with morality to the current emphasis on marks that are deemed scandalous."
+The determination of what constitutes a scandalous mark is handled by the (Australian) Trade Marks Office as a matter of practice.
+The scandalous mark is handled by the (Australian) Trade Marks Office as a matter of practice.

-The Trade Marks Act, 1955 has since been repealed by the Trade Marks Act, 1995.
-However, the statutory language concerning the ban against scandalous marks remains unrevised.79 Section 42(a) of the Trade Marks Act, 1995 continues to restrict its scope to marks which "contains or consists of scandalous matter."
+The Trade Marks Act 1955 has since been repealed by the Trade Marks Act 1995.
+However, the statutory language concerning the ban against scandalous marks remains unrevised.
+Section 42(a) of the Trade Marks Act 1995 continues to restrict its scope to marks which contains or consists of scandalous matter.

-2.2.
 A framework for determining Scandalous content in Australia

-The Australian Trade Marks Manual suggests that the bar against scandalous marks intercepts marks: 1) with elements of personal abuse, 2) with racial or ethnic abuse, 3) incorporating abuse of the national flag, 4) incorporating religious intolerance/ abuse, 80 and 5) trademarks inciting violence or supporting terrorism.
-81 In dealing with these categories and determining whether a term is scandalous, the Registrar's decision "must be made on the merits of each case, taking into account the words or images applied for, the intended market for the goods/services involved and the level of acceptance of the terms within the general population."82
+The Australian Trade Marks Manual suggests that the bar against scandalous marks intercepts marks: (1) with elements of personal abuse, (2) with racial or ethnic abuse, (3) incorporating abuse of the national flag, 4) incorporating religious intolerance/abuse, 80 and (5) trademarks inciting violence or supporting terrorism.
+81 In dealing with these categories and determining whether a term is scandalous, the Registrar's decision "must be made on the merits of each case, taking into account the words or images applied for, the intended market for the goods/services involved and the level of acceptance of the terms within the general population."
+82